 US Secretary of State Antony Blinken (file photo).
 Photograph:( Reuters )

-But undoubtedly, the situation in Afghanistan remains a worry as Taliban makes territorial gains.
-Both sides have been in touch on the issue.
-In fact, India's External Affairs Minister Dr S Jaishankar had met Dy NSA Elizabeth Sherwood-Randall and US Spl Representative on Afghanistan Zalmay Khalilzad last week in Uzbekistan on the sidelines of the connectivity summit.
+Both sides have continued to engage on the issue.
+Earlier this month, India's external affairs minister Dr S Jaishankar had met Dy NSA Elizabeth Sherwood-Randall and US Special Representative on Afghanistan Zalmay Khalilzad last week in Uzbekistan on the sidelines of the connectivity summit.